Helen MacNamara: Early life and education

-From 2014 to 2016 MacNamara was Director of the Economic and Domestic Affairs Secretariat at the Cabinet Office, where she coordinated government preparations for the 2015 United Kingdom general election.
+From 2014 to 2016, MacNamara was Director of the Economic and Domestic Affairs Secretariat at the Cabinet Office, where she coordinated government preparations for the 2015 United Kingdom general election.
 In 2014, speaking at an event on "how women leaders succeed" at the Institute for Government, she said that EDS "run Cabinet and Cabinet Committees and we do lots of brokering to try to smooth the process for collective agreement."
-She also spoke with enthusiasm about "the disruptive power of change" and how "crisis creates the opportunity to be disruptive".
-In late 2015 she was involved in a tribunal case in which she argued that the frequency of cabinet committee meetings should not be made public.
+She spoke with enthusiasm about "the disruptive power of change" and how "crisis creates the opportunity to be disruptive".
+In late 2015, she was involved in a tribunal case in which she argued that the frequency of cabinet committee meetings should not be made public.
 The Information and Rights Tribunal described her as "evasive and disingenuous", and her evidence as "fundamentally flawed and of no value whatever".

-From July 2016 to April 2018 MacNamara was Director General of Housing in the Ministry of Housing, Communities and Local Government.
+From July 2016 to April 2018, MacNamara was Director General of Housing in the Ministry of Housing, Communities and Local Government.
 She was responsible for government policy on housing including £25 billion of investment, the Homes and Communities Agency, the Planning Inspectorate and the planning system.

-In May 2018 she succeeded Sue Gray as Director General of the Propriety and Ethics Team in the Cabinet Office.
+In May 2018, she succeeded Sue Gray as Director General of the Propriety and Ethics Team in the Cabinet Office.
 Speaking about the appointment, Sir Jeremy Heywood, the then Cabinet Secretary said: "She is a highly experienced civil servant who has worked in many senior roles across government.
 Her appointment will bring a wealth of knowledge and understanding of how government works, that will assist her in this crucial role."
 A government minister is reported to have described her as "a perfect official, fair-minded, doesn't play games, will always try to get at the truth, capable of bringing sense out of five-sided talks".